joskolenberg/laravel-jory/README.md

     }
 }
 ```

+Note: It's advised to use the generator commands to create and pre-configure your JoryResources.

 #### Registering filters
 A filter option can be registered using the ```filter()``` method.
 By default all operators are available, use the ```operators``` method if you only want to offer a limited set of operators: